rockymiss/flipthebird/README.md

 -----
 ## Acknowledegments

-The website could not be completed without the help and support from the Slack Community, my cohort facilitator Kasia and msletb class.
+The site could not be completed without the help and support from the Slack Community, my cohort facilitator Kasia and msletb class.
+I'm not going to lie I found this particular section of the course very difficult.
+If I had more time I think I would have benefitted from more run throughs of projects to get a better understanding of how to start, go through and finalise a project.
+Mind you throwing a person in the deep end can sometimes force them to work harder for something they want.
+It was definitely a rollercoaster and while the towel was ready to be thrown in I kept a hold of it.
+Onwards and upwards!

 Rachel Rock March 2022